vancouvercommunitynetwork/donation-import/README-fr.md

 ## Notes

 - TODO: determine the date format
-- header line is needed for the importing CP csv file
+- header line is needed for the importing FR csv file